sensu/sensu-docs/content/sensu-go/5.9/api/overview.md

 With the exception of the [health][5] and [metrics APIs][6], the Sensu API requires authentication using a JWT access token.
 You can generate access tokens and refresh tokens using the [authentication API][11] and your Sensu username and password.
+These docs use `$SENSU_TOKEN` to represent a valid access token in API requests.

 ### Authentication quick start